-- extendedErrorCode in the JxfsException This allows a DeviceService to deliver a specific return code which the application might analyse and take specific action. - extendedResult in the OperationCompleteEvent The same description as above applies here.
-This field gives the DS the possibility to report additional results for this specific operation completed with this event.
+- extendedErrorCode in the JxfsException This allows a DeviceService to deliver a specific return code which the application might analyse and take specific action. - extendedResult in the JxfsOperationCompleteEvent and JxfsStatusEvent The same description as above applies here.
+This field gives the DS the possibility to report additional results for this specific operation complete or status change event. - directIO method Via this method new functionality can be made available to the application.

-• directIO method

-Via this method new functionality can be made available to the application.
 It is outlined in detail below.